oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Draw

-When you are told to **draw** a card, take the top card of the Deck and put it in your current active Hand of cards.
+When you are told to **draw** a card, take the top card of your Deck and put it in your current active Hand of cards.
 Sometimes you may be told to "draw and immediately play" - in this case, that card skips your Hand and is played directly to the table.
 Outside of that specification, when you draw a card, it goes into your Hand before any subsequent actions or plays follow.

 ### Flip